cloud-ark/kubeplus/Guidelines.md

 ```

-# Operator and underlying resource configuration

-## 17) Use ConfigMap or Annotation or Spec definition for Custom Resource configurables
+## Use ConfigMap or Annotation or Spec definition for Custom Resource configurables

 An Operator generally needs to take configuration parameter as inputs
 for the underlying resource that it is managing through its custom resource such as a database.